shenwei356/perfect-bioinformatic-tools/README.md

 Options/flags

 - **Using common flags**.
 E.g., `-o, --outfile` for output.
-- Using both short and long forms.
+- **Using both short and long forms**.
+Adding short forms for frequently used flags.
 - Using consistent flags in multiple subcommands.

 Global options/flags